Animal culture: Conformity in avian culture

 Bartlett and Slater observed call convergence (i.e. conformity) in budgerigars introduced into groups with different flock-specific calls than their own.
 They also found that the original calls of flock members did not change significantly during this process.

 Conformity is one mechanism through which innovative behaviors can become embedded in culture.
 In an experimental setting, tits preferentially adopted the locally popular method of opening a two-action puzzle box even after discovering the other possible way of accessing the food.
 This formed diverging local traditions when different populations were seeded with birds specifically trained in one method.

 Other research showed that although conformity has a strong influence on behaviors adopted by birds, the local tradition can be abandoned in favor of an analogous behavior which gives higher reward.
-This showed that while conformity is a beneficial mechanism for quickly establishing traditions, but that unhelpful traditions will not necessarily be adhered to in the presence of a better alternative.
+This showed that while conformity is a beneficial mechanism for quickly establishing traditions, unhelpful traditions will not necessarily be adhered to in the presence of a better alternative.

 In some cases, conformity-based aggression may benefit individuals who conform to traditions.
 Researchers used the framework of sexual selection and conformism in of song types of songbirds to model territorial aggression against individuals with non-conforming song types.
 Their model showed that aggressors won more frequently when targeting non-conformers (than in un-targeted or random aggression).
 They also found that alleles for conformity-enforcement propagated more effectively than alleles for tolerance of non-conformity.

 Finally, other species of birds have been observed to conform to the personality of other individuals in their presence.
 Gouldian finches (Erythrura gouldiae) exist in red- and black-headed subtypes, and these subtypes have been shown to have different levels of boldness (measured by the time taken to explore new areas, and other similar tests).
 Experiments placing black-headed birds (known to be less bold) in the company of red-headed birds (known to be more bold) resulted in the black-headed bird performing "bolder" behaviors, and red-headed birds became "shyer" in the presence of black-headed ones.
 The experimenters hypothesized that this individual-level conformity could lead to stronger social cohesion.